 Prior to the first day of class, students need to complete the SCC New Student Orientation and the GD|MA program orientation to secure their seat in the program.

-By the first day of class, each student is required to have a personal, industry ready laptop.
-Each student is also required to have their own Adobe Creative Cloud license, ‘Contributor’ membership to AIGA, and any materials/supplies and books.
-Second semester, students need to supply a personal, DSLR camera for the Photography and Digital Imaging course.
+By the first day of class, each student is required to have a personal, industry ready laptop and DSLR camera.
+Each student is also required to have their own Adobe Creative Cloud license and any materials/supplies and books.

 Students learn the fundamentals of interactive design and front-end web development.
-Over the four web courses, students learn a variety of design and development tools that are used by professionals such as InVision, Balsamiq, Axure, Sublime, and Adobe Dreamweaver and XD.
+Over the four web courses, students learn a variety of design and development tools that are used by professionals.
 Students learn how to design websites and bring those design to life in-browser with code (HTML/5, CSS/3, jQuery).
 Students will design, build, and deliver website assets for a pro-bono client and create a portfolio website to showcase the work created in the program.

 Students will be required to seek out and work with real-world clients to produce projects for in-class work.
 The pro-bono work will be conducted under the guidance of the instructor.

 Students will spend one year developing and designing projects for their final portfolio.
 These projects are selected by the individual student to ensure that each student leaves the GD|MA program with a unique portfolio that reflects their interests and skillset.

-Students will work full-time, 40-hours per week, for a two-week internship in the graphic design field.
+Students will work full-time, 40-hours per week, for a three-week internship in the graphic design field.
 Students are responsible for seeking out and arranging the internship with guidance from the instructor.
 Internships can be completed at design agencies, publishers, marketing firms/departments, newspapers, web design studios, print shops, sign shops, etc. Students have traveled all across the country, Oregon, Illinois, California, Texas, Alabama, and internationally, England and Mexico, to complete the internship.